bahodge/tomb-of-annihilation/sessions/Session 21.md

 [[Munch]] and [[Pandora]] find a note written in blood stabbed into their door.
 "The debt must be paid" was written on the note.

-We think that the [[Trade Prince Jesamine]] may have sanctioned the assassination attempt.
+We think that the [[Trade Princess Jesamine]] may have sanctioned the assassination attempt.
 We should speak with her to see who put out a us.

 We buy a bunch of supplies for pirate hunting.
 We hear that there is a pirate port out towards the west.
 We finish buying supplies and set sail.
 We head west from [[Port Nyanzahru]].